sgbaird-5DOF/interp/README.md

 <img src=https://user-images.githubusercontent.com/45469701/116044929-bcbad780-a62e-11eb-8c59-58a4354badbb.png width=300>
 This is distinct from `ensembleVFZO.m`, which takes the average interpolated property from `K` different VFZs.

-Drop me a note in "Issues" if you have something you'd like to do or something you'd like to clarify, but can't figure out among the (many) options and functions in the `interp` repo.
+[Open an issue](https://github.com/sgbaird-5DOF/interp/issues/new/choose) if you have something you'd like to do or something you'd like to clarify, but can't figure out among the (many) options and functions in the `interp` repo.
 With a few details, there's a good chance I can offer some suggestions that will save a lot of time.

 ## Plots
 Most plots in the paper are produced in the script: [plotting.m](code/plotting.m).
 First, you need to create a dummy folder: